Southampton Island: Climate

 Southampton Island has a severe subarctic climate (Köppen Dfc) which transitions into a tundra climate (ET).
 Like almost all of Nunavut, Southampton Island is entirely above the tree line.
 Coral Harbour has never gone above freezing in January, February and March (although the latter has recorded 0.0 C. Due to the frozen nature of Hudson Bay, there is a severe seasonal lag until June, especially compared to more continental areas such as Fairbanks despite much sunshine and perpetual twilight at night.
 Due to the drop of solar strength and the absence of warm water even in summer, temperatures still drop off very fast as September approaches.
 Cold extremes are severe, but in line with many areas even farther south in Canada's interior.

 Fauna

-East Bay Migratory Bird Sanctuary and Harry Gibbons Migratory Bird Sanctuary are located on the island and are important breeding sites for the lesser snow goose (Anser caerulescens caerulescens).
+Qaqsauqtuuq Migratory Bird Sanctuary and Ikkattuaq Migratory Bird Sanctuary are located on the island and are important breeding sites for the lesser snow goose (Anser caerulescens caerulescens).
 The island is also the site of two Important Bird Areas (IBAs), the Boas River wetlands in the southwest and East Bay/Native Bay in the southeast.
 Both host large summer colonies of the lesser snow goose, together comprising over 10% of the world's snow goose population, with Boas River site alone hosting over 500.000 individuals nesting there.
 Smaller, but also important, are the colonies of the brent goose (Branta bernicla) and numerous other polar bird species there.
 Southampton Island is one of two main summering grounds known for bowhead whales in Hudson Bay.